 These are some initial thoughts on feasibility of a $300 narrowband lowband VHF radar.

 There are global license-free frequencies in the 40-50 MHz range.
-We can just use the US license-free frequencies in the 40-50 MHz range for now.
+One can consider the US license-free frequencies in the 40-50 MHz range.

-- I found that using FFT-based methods breaks down for the narrowband radar because the frequency separation is too small–a common PC runs out of RAM, and certainly a small embedded CPU would as well.
+- Using FFT-based methods breaks down for the narrowband radar because the frequency separation is too small–a common PC runs out of RAM, and certainly a small embedded CPU would as well.
 I tried to squeeze more frequency resolution out of the FFT, but a normal 8 GB laptop would run out of RAM, so it’s not workable on a 1 GB RAM Raspberry Pi 3.

-- Using subspace estimation methods to find beat frequency the narrowband, small beat frequency separation seems initially possible in simulation.
+- Using subspace estimation methods to find beat frequency: CWsubspace.py the narrowband, small beat frequency separation seems initially possible in simulation.
 In initial measured data, the clipped ADC due to building 60 Hz pickup makes lots of extra fake beat frequencies.

 - While working on the hardware fix to the clipped ADC (1:9 or 1:16 transformer for Red Pitaya input), one can make use of existing slightly clipping data by implementing a digital bandpass filter around the known center frequency.
 This is “fair” and standard practice, even without the clipping.